Mina-Emad-101/Laravel-Bug-Tracker/README.md

 ### This Bug Tracking Web Application manages Bugs for different Projects.

-### I Already made this app using pure PHP but this Time I created it using The Laravel PHP Framework.
+### I Already made this app using pure PHP (<a href="https://github.com/Mina-Emad-101/Bug-Tracking-WebApp">Right Here</a>) but this Time I created it using The Laravel PHP Framework.

 <br>